JanVidarElven/AzureADB2B-Samples/README.md

 * See folder B2BPowerShell for example Azure AD PowerShell scripts for inviting B2B Guests
 * See folder InvitationManager for Graph API examples for inviting B2B Guests.
+* See folder Presentations for copies of slide decks presented on Azure AD B2B.

 ## Blog Details